ugent/Studieplekken/frontend/src/assets/md/information.en.md

 > I would like to have another study place but all places are full

 Expanding the spaces and number of study places is unfortunately not possible.
 The offer we are making now is the maximum offer possible within the current corona measures.
-Other students can however cancel their reservations at which point you can reserve the spot through this website.
+Other students can however cancel their reservations as well as study spots may be released if they are not taken after scanning.
+In both occasions you can reserve the spot through this website and still make use of the freed study spot.

 > Will there also be study spaces during the exam period in June?

-Yes, in June 2021 study places will continue to be offered through this application.
+Yes, up to and including June 25, 2021, study places will continue to be offered through this application (for GUSB up to and including June 23, 2021).
 The space and opening hours can always be found in this application.

 ---